 In the start-up phase of the program, the core planning group elected to focus efforts on the freshwater ends of MI’s tidal creeks for three reasons: (1) they deemed it a high priority to find and clean up land-based problems, (2) they did not want the volunteers to have to worry about tidal effects which would require changing sampling times through the year, and (3) they wanted to start with a relatively small number of people, necessitating selection of a small number of sites (six in the tidal creeks and two in inlet waters).
 Later phases of the program are expected to include more sampling sites and more types of measurements.

 The program is currently being conducted by 15 trained volunteers.
 Jim Wilkie is serving as the field leader.
-CCU is providing technical assistance through a VM coordinator, Ken Hayes, and a Project leader, Dr. Susan Libes.
+CCU is providing technical assistance through a VM coordinator, Heather Young, and a Project leader, Dr. Susan Libes.
 The stormwater managers in Horry and Georgetown County have been serving as a type of advisory board, but there is need to expand this core planning group to include more members of the community.

 The pollutants targeted for the initial phase of this program are the ones that have been identified globally and nationally as major threats, namely, the ones that cause eutrophication, hypoxia, sedimentation, and bacterial contamination.
 The latter causes closure of shellfish beds and swimming advisories.
 Hypoxia causes fish kills and the death of other marine animals due to lack of oxygen.
 Eutrophication, caused by the release of nutrients into seawater, promotes overgrowth of algae whose dead biomass fuels oxygen depletion.
 Nutrient loading can also promote harmful algal blooms.
 The major source of nutrients include: over use of fertilizers and decomposing septage, including pet waste.
 The largest source of sediment is from soil erosion.